Vietnam ’26, Pt. 3

 One last ride on my home turf before flying off again.
 When I come back, the grass will be brown…

-Hey friend, thanks for checkin’ out!
+Hey friend, thanks for checkin’ it out!

 Time is so precious…